 Peace, brother.
 The world is better to have known you.

 Rest in peace, Greg Plitt.
 Like the entire industry, I am saddened and shocked beyond words by this news.
 He is one of the few in my long career in this industry I can call a true friend, a man I loved and admired.
 We spent countless hours talking and sharing deep thoughts on life.
 He was an icon to everyone in the industry because of his thoughts and actions.
 My heart goes out to his family who he loved and admired so much.

 Greg did everything up to and beyond the limit, including helping friends in need.
 He was in his prime and had so much left to experience and to share.
 I will miss you greatly buddy, and I'm thankful for the times we spent together.

 I had the pleasure of writing one of the very first articles on Greg, when he came into the industry highly touted as someone who would take it by storm—and that he did.
 He excelled on every level at everything he did, from world-class wrestler to Special Forces operator.
 I often thought of Greg as the James Dean of fitness, because he lived life on the edge and to the fullest.
 His early demise only makes that comparison even more eerie.

-All of us in the fitness industry work hard to leave a legacy by touching and positively affecting the lives of the people we encounter, and that is exactly what Greg Plitt did.
+All of us in the industry work hard to leave a legacy by touching and positively affecting the lives of the people we encounter, and that is exactly what he did.
 His unique style of motivation was a breath of fresh air, and his words will live on forever in the lives of the people he touched.
-To give another comparison, I believe Greg's body of work, like Tupac Shakur's, will continue to have a positive effect on the lives of millions of people, both young and old.
+To give another comparison, I believe his body of work, like Tupac Shakur's, will continue to have a positive effect on the lives of millions of people, both young and old.